 When World Wrestling Entertainment, Inc. (WWE) needed more than a mile of dark fiber connects for their campus facilities, they turned to Black Box.
 Black Box was able to surpass the customer’s expectations thanks to their broad product lines.

-The Stamford facility delivers significant content with the help of its 76,000-square-foot space.
+The Stamford facility delivers significant content with the help of its 7000-square-metres space.
 The production is spread over two buildings, five modular buildings/trailers, and three leased areas on adjacent properties.
-There are also nine data centers spread across three of the buildings, with more than a mile of dark fiber connecting the sites.
+There are also nine data centers spread across three of the buildings, with more than one and a half kilometer of dark fiber connecting the sites

 In 2016, WWE considered a new KVM system that could accommodate their production load.
 The facility was limited to 64 ports with unreliable line ties that often caused system breakdowns.The analog VGA system also did not travel long distances well, and suffered from low video quality and limited overall resolution.
 The production team's graphics system was also on a separate matrix, making it difficult to get from one system to another.